build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 Once the rule is created, we can navigate to it in the console under the "Rules" section.
 Then, if we navigate to the "targets" tab on the lower side of the page, we can then click the link that says "game-events-log" to navigate to the created log group in CloudWatch.
 Here, we can see a log of all the events sent to the event bus.
 We can click on "Start tailing" on the top right hand side to see the incoming events.
 It is highly recommended to leave this tab open as we will return later.

 ### Step 3: Creating the pipe

+We will now create the Eventbridge Pipe.
+Eventbridge Pipes are a simple, no-code integration service that connects sources to targets.
+Pipes also supports more advanced capabilities including transformations as well as enrichments using an API, a Step Function or a Lambda function.
+We will use Pipes to read data from the DynamoDB stream and write it to the custom event bus we created in the last section.

 To create the Eventbridge Pipe, we can click on "Pipes" on the left hand side of the Eventbridge console, and click on "Create Pipe".
 In the name field, we can use "game-event-pipe".
 For the source, we want to use the DynamoDB stream we previously created.
 The starting position can be left as "Latest".
 We could also optionally configure additional settings pertaining to batching if we want to process multiple items at once, but for now we will leave these settings as they are.